How to Choose the Right Ski Length

 Nick Sramek skiing powder on his 188cm Armada Tracer 108s at Whitefish Mountain, Montana

-While skier height and weight play an important role in determining ski length, they are not the only factors that go into the search.
-Skill level is one of the largest determinants for ski length.
+While the skier attributes above play an important role in determining ski length, they are not the only factors that go into the search.
+Skill level is one of the largest determinants of ski length.
 Skiers of the beginner ability level generally want their skis to have more control for lower speeds, while advanced skiers want stability for higher speeds.
-Shorter skis offer better control, are easy to turn, and are a great platform for beginners to start out on.
-Long skis are tougher to turn at lower speeds, but provide more stability when skiing fast.
+Shorter skis offer better control, a softer flex, are easier to turn, and are a great platform for beginners to start out on.
+Long skis are tougher to turn at lower speeds, but provide more stability and offer smoother turns when skiing fast.
+So generally speaking, beginner-level skis are shorter while expert-level skis are longer.

 Camber, Rocker, and Effective Edge: What Do All Of These Mean?

-Rocker, camber, and effective edge are all terms that are thrown around at the ski shop when discussing ski constructions, but what do they mean?
+Ski technology has changed drastically since the inception of shaped skis, and it can be hard to keep up will all the terminology.
+Rocker, camber, and effective edge are all terms that are thrown around constantly when shopping for skis online, but what do they mean?

 Camber